 Fact: There is no such ban, and nikkur was practiced in many Ashkenazic communities into the twentieth century.
 The practice of some communities to refrain from eating hindquarters, owing to the difficulty in excising the forbidden sections, continues to exist among both Ashkenazim and Sephardim.

-Background: After a kosher animal is properly slaughtered and inspected, 1 it still may not be consumed until certain large blood vessels, 2 chailev (prohibited fats known as tallow or suet; see, e.g., Vayikra 7:25) and the gid hanasheh (the sciatic nerve) 3 are removed.
+Background: After a kosher animal is properly slaughtered and inspected,1 it still may not be consumed until certain large blood vessels,2 cheilev (prohibited fats known as tallow or suet; see, e.g., Vayikra 7:25) and the gid hanasheh (the sciatic nerve) 3 are removed.
 The removal process is called nikkur (traibering in Yiddish, porging in English), and the person who does it is called a menakker (or treiberer or porger).
-Other animal parts must also be removed because of their proximity to, contact with, dependence upon or similarity to chailev.
+Other animal parts must also be removed because of their proximity to, contact with, dependence upon or similarity to cheilev.
 This includes permitted fats (shuman) that may be confused with chailev.
 Nikkur in the forequarters is significantly easier, because the gid hanasheh is located in the animal’s hindquarters.
-Additionally, the front half of the animal, from rib twelve onward, 4 has almost no chailev.5 Thus, the primary task in nikkur of the forequarters is removing several blood vessels.
+Additionally, the front half of the animal, from rib twelve onward, 4 has almost no cheilev.5 Thus, the primary task in nikkur of the forequarters is removing several blood vessels.
 (In this article, except where indicated otherwise, nikkur refers to removing the forbidden parts of the hindquarters, not the forequarters.)

 The prohibitions involved are indeed serious.
 Consuming prohibited fats or blood is more serious than eating pork and incurs the severe punishment of karet,6 while eating the gid hanasheh incurs lashes.